 How does all of this influence your mixing process?
 Obviously you want to hear your mix as the consumer hears it, as far as possible.
 You can emulate the effect of the clustering process within the Dolby Atmos Renderer itself.
 However, whilst you will hear your mix through the EC-3 codec using the MP4 method described above, you cannot easily emulate the sound of the AC-4 codec.
 Experience will help in this regard and as you mix more Atmos content, you will better understand how well your mixes translate to different platforms.
 To give you an idea of how I work, I like to start the mix on headphones as I know that is how most people will hear it.
 I regularly send the mix to my phone to check it.
 I also use the calibration EQ on the MTRX Studio to help to emulate the sound of different types of headphones.

 Thank you for taking the time to read this article and I hope that it is useful for you as you create your Atmos mixes.
 I’d also like to thank my colleague Dave Tyler for his contributions to this blog.
+Should you want to learn even more about mixing in Atmos, Avid even offers a Dolby Atmos Training and Certification Program.

 Dolby Atmos is a registered trademark of Dolby Laboratories.